sheshmantha/antiracism/README.md

 Dedicated to the question of, "I don't know what anti racism means?".

 Instructions
-1. Adjust the line before affirmation ("I am monogamous hetero...")
+1. Adjust the line before affirmation ("I am monogamous hetero...") to reflect your identity
 1. Affirm your antiracism in a video